tdstyrone/Sudoku-Solver/README.md

 # Instructions
 In order to solve your required Sodoku puzzle:

-1. Edit varible SODUKO_BOARD to the suit your specific board requirement.
+1. Edit varible SUDOKU_BOARD to the suit your specific board requirement.
 Use the number '0' to represent blank spots.
 2. Run Main.java file

 # Sample